Why is the ice melting so fast? – DW – 05/10/2023

 Advertisement

-Greenland is a huge region in the Arctic, and the world's biggest island, that is usually frozen.
-But as temperatures in the far north rise faster than most other places, its massive ice sheets are melting into a warming ocean.
+Greenland is a huge region in the Arctic and the world's biggest island.
+It's usually frozen, but as temperatures in the far north rise faster than most other places on Earth, its massive ice sheets are melting into a warming ocean.

 Scientists are concerned that Greenland's Petermann glacier is breaking up.
 Sitting on the edge of the ocean, its retreat will expose massive ice sheets behind it to warming ocean water.
 Researchers who have been studying the glacier said that projected sea level rise could double as a result.